Rudxain/xorsum/README.md

 ## Algorithm

 It uses the [XOR-cipher](https://en.wikipedia.org/wiki/XOR_cipher) to compute a [checksum](https://en.wikipedia.org/wiki/Checksum) digest.
-Basically, it splits the data in chunks whose length is the same as the digest size (padding with 0), and `XOR`s all chunks between each other into a new chunk that's used as output.
+Basically, it splits the data in chunks whose length is the same as digest size (padding with 0), and XORs all chunks between each other into a new chunk that's returned as output.

 This isn't a good [hash function](https://en.wikipedia.org/wiki/Hash_function).
 It lacks the [Avalanche Effect](https://en.wikipedia.org/wiki/Avalanche_effect), because flipping 1 input bit flips 1 output bit.

 ## Program

-The raw digest size is 64bit (8Byte) by default, but can be set to any valid `usize` value with the `--length` option.
-The actual size is bigger because the raw digest is expanded to hexadecimal by default.
-I choose 8, because CRC32 uses 4 and MD5 uses 16, and to make it easier for downgrade implementations to replicate, because 64b fits within a CPU register and can be emulated using 2 `u32`s.
+The raw digest size is 64bit by default, but can be set to any valid `usize` value with the `--length` option.
+The actual size is 2x bigger because of hexadecimal expansion.

+> Why 64b?

+That was a _somewhat_ arbitrary decision.
+I've choosen 8, because it's the geometric-mean of 4 and 16, CRC32's and MD5's digest-sizes, respectively.
+64b is easier to implement than 128b, when a constant size is desired, because it fits in `uint64_t`.

 The [initialization-vector](https://en.wikipedia.org/wiki/Initialization_vector) is hardcoded to be 0.